shepherdwind/css-hot-loader/README.md

 Also, a lots of people thought about that, How can realize hot reload with extract-text-webpack-plugin.
 For example [#30](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/30) , [#!89](https://github.com/webpack-contrib/extract-text-webpack-plugin/pull/89).

-So I write this loader, which supprot hot module replacement for an extracted css file.
+So I wrote this loader, which supports hot module replacement for an extracted css file.

 ### Install